 Senior Subordinate Bonds.
-Senior Subordinate Bonds may also be issued under the Trust Agreement, provided that, among other conditions, the amount of the Net Revenues for any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Subordinate Bonds, adjusted to give effect to any increase or decrease in rates, fees, rentals or other charges for which all legal conditions to effectiveness have been met as of the date of issuance of such additional Senior Subordinate Bonds, shall be not less than (A) 110% of the maximum aggregate Annual Debt Service for any Fiscal Year thereafter on the Outstanding Senior and Senior Subordinate Indebtedness and the Senior Subordinate Bonds then to be issued (and other Senior or Senior Subordinate Indebtedness incurred together with said Senior Subordinate Bonds), and (B) 100% of the maximum aggregate Annual Debt Service for any Fiscal Year thereafter on the Bonds and Other System Indebtedness then Outstanding, the Additional Senior Subordinate Bonds to be issued and any other Bonds and Other System Indebtedness to be issued or incurred simultaneously therewith, plus amounts required to be deposited in the Senior Debt Service Reserve Fund, the Senior Subordinate Debt Service Reserve Fund and the Subordinate Debt Service Reserve Fund pursuant to the Trust Agreement.
+Senior Subordinate Bonds may also be issued under the Trust Agreement, provided that, among other conditions, the amount of the Net Revenues for any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Subordinate Bonds, adjusted to give effect to any increase or decrease in rates, fees, rentals or other charges for which all legal conditions to effectiveness have been met as of the date of issuance of such additional Senior Subordinate Bonds, shall be not less than (A) 110% of the maximum aggregate Annual Debt Service for any Fiscal Year thereafter on the Outstanding Senior and Senior Subordinate Indebtedness and the Senior Subordinate Bonds then to be issued (and other Senior or Senior Subordinate Indebtedness incurred together with said Senior Subordinate Bonds), and (B) 100% of the maximum aggregate Annual Debt Service for any Fiscal Year thereafter on the Bonds and Other System Indebtedness to be issued or incurred simultaneously therewith, plus amounts required to be deposited in the Senior Debt Service Reserve Fund, the Senior Subordinate Debt Service Reserve Fund and the Subordinate Debt Service Reserve Fund pursuant to the Trust Agreement.